 On July 10, 2015, the Federal Communications Commission (‘‘FCC’’) released an omnibus Declaratory Ruling and Order (‘‘Order’’) aimed at ‘‘clarifying whether conduct violates the [Telephone Consumer Protection Act (‘‘TCPA’’)] and . . . detailing simple guidance intended to assist callers in avoiding...Articles

 Compliance with the revised Department of Defense (“DoD”) regulations under the Military Lending Act (“MLA”) is not mandatory until October 3, 2016 or, for most credit cards, until October 3, 2017.
-However, as the recent implementation of the Dodd-Frank Act mortgage...Articles
+However, as the recent implementation of the Dodd-Frank Act mortgage regulations shows, a year or...Articles

-On July 22, 2015, the Department of Defense (“Department”) released its final rule amending the regulations that implement the Military Lending Act (“MLA”), which means that a wider range of credit products—including open-end credit—offered or extended to active...Articles
+On July 22, 2015, the Department of Defense (“Department”) released its final rule amending the regulations that implement the Military Lending Act (“MLA”), which means that a wider range of credit products—including open-end credit—offered or extended to active duty service members and their...Articles

 Special Alert Update: OCC Revises Guidance Regarding Consumer Protection Requirements to Overdraft Lines and Protection Services

 On March 6, 2015, the OCC issued its revised “Deposit-Related Credit” booklet (“DRC booklet”) of the Comptroller’s Handbook, which replaced the “Deposit-Related Consumer Credit” booklet issued on February 11, 2015 (previously covered in this Special Alert ).
 While the new booklet covers the same...Articles

 Your bank customer has died.
 Her husband, who is well known to the bank, calls to discuss his deceased wife’s account and seeks to “add” his name to the account so he can access some of the funds for funeral expenses.
 You would like to help, but there are some obvious problems.
 For one, this is not...Articles